 This blog post was originally published on October 6, 2022

-The Supplemental Nutrition Assistance Program (SNAP) is a lifesaver after hurricanes and other natural disasters — it helps affected Floridians buy food when they are out of work or lose their groceries due a power outage or to flooding.
+The Supplemental Nutrition Assistance Program (SNAP) is a lifesaver after hurricanes and other natural disasters — it helps affected Floridians buy food when they are out of work or lose their groceries due to a power outage or to flooding.
 The three main ways that SNAP usually assists households after a disaster are through the following:

-• the Disaster Supplemental Nutrition Assistance Program (D-SNAP)
+- the Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-• replacement SNAP benefits
+- replacement SNAP benefits

-• supplemental SNAP benefits
+- supplemental SNAP benefits

 Normally, when a disaster is believed to be imminent, DCF releases SNAP assistance earlier than regularly scheduled so that affected households can access their benefits before they evacuate or purchase shelf-stable food to prepare for power outages.
 In addition, DCF usually gets permission from the United States Department of Agriculture (USDA) to allow households to purchase hot food with their SNAP assistance after a disaster.